jason-guanqun/ClassRegistrationDB/README.md

 # ClassRegistrationDB
-A class registration database implementation
+A class registration database implementation with some sample data